wzli/SlabRobot/firmware/README.md

 - ***First check if VDD is connected to 5V or 3.3V***.
 - remove resistors to flash LED, its the one right below the voltage selectors.

-### PS3 Controller
+### PS3 Gamepad
-Find the bluetooth mac address in serial console on boot:
+Find the bluetooth MAC address of the ESP32 in UART prints during boot.

 [image]

-Then set controller to connect to that address using util:
+Then configure the PS3 gamepad to connect to that MAC address by following [Sixaxis USB pairing](https://help.ubuntu.com/community/Sixaxis#USB_Pairing).

-If controller disconnects, reconnect by holding home botton to turn off and turn back on again.
-There is a known bug where reconnect only works on the second attempt.
+*If gamepad disconnects, reconnect by holding home button to turn off and turn back on again.
+There is a known issue where reconnect only works on the second attempt.*

 ### CAN Troubleshoot
 - Measure resistance across CANH and CANL to verify 60Ω of the combined termination resistors on each end.